weewx/weewx/docs_src/devnotes.md

 ### Wind summaries

 The daily summary for wind includes six additional fields.
-Here's what they mean:
+This is what they mean:

 <table class="no_indent">